is now January 2003 and Signing Day is less than one month away.

 - VIRGINIA (16)

 The Cavaliers continue to put together an impressive recruiting class, especially in the trenches on the offensive line.
 Their latest coup is offensive tackle Ian-Yates Cunningham from Lewisville (Texas) Hebron High School.
-Cunningham, the nation's 9th rated OL, committed to Nebraska.
+Cunningham, the nation's 9th rated OL, committed to Virginia over Georgia Tech and Nebraska.
 Virginia already has commitments from the nation's top rated OL in Jordy Lipsey as well as offensive line standouts Chris Johnson, Eddie Pringis, Gordie Sammis, and Mashall Ausberry.
 In addition, the nation's 8th rated tight end, Jonathan Stupar, has committed to the Cavs as well.

 - ALABAMA (14)

 Alabama will get the last crack at wide receiver Chad Jackson, the nation's #3 ranked wide receiver.
 Jackson, from Hoover, Alabama, will visit Florida (1-10), Auburn (1-17), Georgia (1-24) and then the Crimson Tide (1-31).
 As it stands right now, Jackson favors the Gators and Bulldogs.
 Former Bama commit LeRon McClain, the nation's top fullback, will officially visit Alabama this weekend.
 McClain now says he is open and he will also visit Ole Miss, Mississippi State and Tennessee this month.
 McClain is worried about how his style of play would fit into Mike Price's offensive scheme.